wuhkuh/protocol/README.md

 Input object that shall be translated to a Buffer using a Protocol.

 If there is no encoding given during generation of a Buffer, it uses UTF-8.
 If the input already contains a value of type Buffer, it will retain this Buffer.
+When a length is variable and points to key `x`, `x` does not automatically get a value assigned.
+__This has to be set explicitly!__

 ---
 <a name="parse"></a>